 a) Fields of the invoice itself

-- Name customer: Name of the contact or the company; in case it is not known, a company will be created.
+- In case the name is not known, a company will be created.

 - Payment terms: